smwindecker/mixchar_manuscript/README.md

 - `ms/`: directory containing manuscript in LaTeX and accompanying style files
 - `DESCRIPTION`: A machine-readable [compendium]() file containing key metadata and dependencies
 - `LICENSE`: License for the materials
-- `Dockerfile` & `.binder/Dockerfile`: files used to generate docker containers for long-term reproducibility
+- `Dockerfile`: file to generate docker container for long-term reproducibility

 ## Running via Docker